Can my spouse come on the trip?

 The HFSD website provides a recommended packing list, but the most important rule of thumb is packing for comfort.
 All events are causal and wearing comfortable walking shoes and clothing in layers is ideal.
 On Saturday, we will be traveling on the same bus throughout the day so any items not worn can be securely stored in the bus.
 Team leaders and Guardians will monitor local weather conditions and advise Veterans accordingly.

 Some veterans have worn their WWII military uniform to the evening meals or to the memorial tour and we encourage that if the uniform is appropriate for the expected weather and comfortable.
 We do encourage all veterans to wear a military cap that showcases their branch of service, field of battle, or military station.

 Can my son/daughter/family member be my Guardian?

 Yes.
-Family members are eligible to be Guardians if they are physically capable of assisting the veteran during the entire trip, have completed a Guardian Application and Covenant Not to Sue, and have submitted a $750 check (or pay via PayPal) to cover the cost of their flight, meals, charter bus seat, name tag, and HFSD T-shirt.
+Family members are eligible to be Guardians if they are physically capable of assisting the veteran during the entire trip, have completed a Guardian Application and Covenant Not to Sue, and have submitted a $750 check (or pay via PayPal) to cover the cost of their flight, hotel, meals, charter bus seat, name tag, and HFSD T-shirt.
 The HFSD Director of Logistics will review the Guardian roster and make all final selections.